Darius Jennings: 2015 season

 Jennings signed with the Cleveland Browns as an undrafted free agent in May 2015.
 He started the season on the practice squad and was promoted to the active roster in early December.
 Jennings was waived by the Browns on December 16, but was re-signed six days later.

-Jennings finished his rookie season with 14 receptions for 117 yards to go along with seven returns for 158 yards in four games and one start.
+Jennings finished his rookie year with 14 receptions for 117 yards to go along with seven returns for 158 yards in four games and one start.

 2016 season

 On April 4, 2016, the Browns re-signed Jennings.
 He was released on September 3, but was signed to the practice squad the next day.
 Jennings was released again on October 6.

 Chicago Bears

 On October 10, 2016, Jennings was signed to the Chicago Bears' practice squad.
 He was released on November 22.

 New York Jets

 On December 6, 2016, Jennings was signed to the New York Jets' practice squad.
 He signed a reserve/future contract on January 2, 2017.
 On April 26, Jennings was waived by the Jets.